On the Liouville function at polynomial arguments: Statement of results

 \subsection{Results for the Liouville function}

 We now state our results on Conjecture~\ref{conj_lambda}.
-We shall in fact establish more general results concerning $g(P(n))$ for any bounded multiplicative function $g$ in Subsection \ref{subsec:mult} (see Theorem \ref{theo_multiplicative-nonpret} and Corollary \ref{cor_multiplicative}), from which Corollary \ref{cor_linear} follows as a special case.
+We shall in fact establish more general results concerning $g(P(n))$ for bounded multiplicative functions $g$ in Subsection~\ref{subsec:mult} (see Theorem~\ref{theo_multiplicative-nonpret} and Corollary~\ref{cor_multiplicative}), from which Corollary~\ref{cor_linear} follows as a special case.

 \begin{corollary}[Liouville at polynomials factoring over $\mathbb{Q}$] Let $P(x)$ be a non-square polynomial, and suppose that $P(x)$ factors into linear factors over $\mathbb{Q}$.
 Then for either $v\in \{-1,+1\}$ we have $\lambda(P(n))=v$ for infinitely many $n$.
 Moreover, the number of such $n\leq x$ is $\gg_{P} x$. \end{corollary}